<< previous country | back to index | next country >> |

 Kansajsuchus extensus from Konsoy village

-Kansajsuchus extensus is the only species from extinct genus Kansajsuchus from Paraligator family.
+Kansajsuchus extensus is the only species of the extinct genus Kansajsuchus from Paraligator family.

 Paraligator is an extinct genus of neosuchian crocodile